Skip to content

 Master Control

-The Master Control toggle provides centralized control over all data collectors.
+The Master Control toggle in the top-left of the status bar provides centralized control over all data collectors.

 Starting All Collectors